If you have a document you suspect has been altered, I can help.

 What are the qualifications of a Forensic Document Examiner?

 Forensic document examination is a discipline that combines science and skill, requiring extensive experience, practice, and rigorous training.
-My qualifications align with the guidelines set by the Scientific Working Group for Forensic Document Examiners (SWGDOC.org) This organization focuses on establishing standards and guidelines for forensic document examiners.
+My qualifications align with the guidelines set by the Scientific Working Group for Forensic Document Examiners (SWGDOC.org).
+This organization focuses on establishing standards and guidelines for forensic document examiners.
 Their work includes creating protocols for examining handwriting, altered documents, and other questioned document-related analyses.

 This field is also referred to as forensic document examination, document examination, questioned document examination, handwriting examination, handwriting expertise, or handwriting analysis.